fastify/fastify/docs/Getting-Started.md

   })

   fastify.get('/search/:id', async (request, reply) => {
-    // findOne() with no arguments will give us the first document
-    // in our collection
     const result = await collection.findOne()
     if (result === null) {
       throw new Error('Invalid value')